 - Officially excused absences are defined as absences for reasons beyond the student's responsibility or control.
-Those absences typically will be communicated to the instructor by Academic Affairs, the Program Director, or a university representative. - Instructor excuses are defined as absences that the instructor identifies as excusable.
+Those absences typically will be communicated to the instructor by Academic Affairs, the Program Administrators, or a university representative. - Instructor excuses are defined as absences that the instructor identifies as excusable.
 Those absences are based on instructor discretion.
-Disagreements between the instructor and the student regarding the determination can be brought to the Program Director by either party. - Approved absences are defined as absences for university or program sponsored events.
-Those absences require pre-approval by the Program Director or university representative.
+Disagreements between the instructor and the student regarding the decision can be brought to the Program Administrators by either party. - Approved absences are defined as absences for university or program sponsored events.
+Those absences require pre-approval by the Program Administrators or university representative.
 The student is responsible for notifying the instructor no later than 1 week prior to the absence. - Unexcused absences are defined as absences that are not approved or excused.

-Any student who misses or anticipates missing a lecture or laboratory session will need to inquire about make-up work.
+Any student who misses or anticipates missing class/clinic will need to inquire about make-up work/time.
 If it is an unexcused absence, the instructor is not obligated to accept make-up work.